Purva Eminora Investment

 1. Is Purva Eminora a good investment in 2026?

-For 5+ year hold horizons, the answer is yes — based on the catchment's 10–15% historical appreciation, the metro-walkable address, and the boutique format.
+For 5+ year hold horizons, the answer is yes.
+The case rests on three things.
+The catchment's 10–15% historical appreciation.
+The metro-walkable address.
+The boutique format.
 The pre-launch warm-up rate adds a one-time entry advantage of 4–7% over launch-day pricing.

 2. What's the expected CAGR?

-Indicative CAGR through handover (2026–2031) is approximately 6.5% based on the historical catchment trajectory.
-Post-handover, with rental income layered on, total annual return rises to ~9% (capital + net yield).
+Indicative CAGR through handover (2026–2031) is approximately 6.5%.
+This is based on the historical catchment trajectory.
+Post-handover, rental income layers on.
+Total annual return rises to ~9%.
+That is capital plus net yield.

 3. How does this compare with Whitefield or Sarjapur investments?

-Whitefield and Sarjapur have larger employment-belt rental demand but tend to have higher inventory and mass-format pricing.
-Purva Eminora's south-Bangalore catchment generally shows slightly tighter inventory, comparable yields, and the differentiated boutique format.
-Both markets are sound; the choice depends on the investor's preferences around employment-belt proximity vs metro walkability.
+Whitefield and Sarjapur have larger employment-belt rental demand.
+They tend to have higher inventory and mass-format pricing.
+Purva Eminora's south-Bangalore catchment shows slightly tighter inventory and comparable yields.
+The boutique format is differentiated.
+Both markets are sound.
+The choice depends on investor preferences around employment-belt proximity vs metro walkability.

 4. Can I sell before possession?

-Yes — pre-possession transfer of allotment is permitted, with a transfer fee (~₹200–250 per sq.ft.) plus stamp duty on the new agreement.
+Yes.
+Pre-possession transfer of allotment is permitted.
+A transfer fee of ~₹200–250 per sq.ft. applies.
+Stamp duty on the new agreement also applies.
 This is most useful when partial appreciation has occurred but the buyer wants liquidity before handover.

 5. What's the home-loan strategy for investors?

 Most investors take 70–80% LTV from the partner-bank panel (HDFC, ICICI, SBI, Axis, etc.).
-The construction-linked payment structure means EMI ramps up only as drawdowns happen, keeping early-period interest cost low.
+The construction-linked payment structure means EMI ramps up only as drawdowns happen.
+That keeps early-period interest cost low.
 Section 80C / Section 24 tax benefits on home-loan interest add a return layer.

 6. How are capital gains taxed on resale?

-Long-term capital gains (after 24 months of holding) are taxed at 12.5% per prevailing 2026 rules, with indexation benefits available.
+Long-term capital gains (after 24 months of holding) are taxed at 12.5% per prevailing 2026 rules.
+Indexation benefits are available.
 Short-term gains (within 24 months) are taxed at the applicable income-tax slab.
-The 5-year hold horizon at Purva Eminora is well clear of the 24-month threshold, making LTCG treatment the default.
+The 5-year hold horizon at Purva Eminora is well clear of the 24-month threshold.
+LTCG treatment is the default.